parmeyjohn/jeanie/README.md

 Firstly, I couldn't find any decent data sets for an ecommerce site.
 I really wanted to implement my own backend instead of just relying on shopify or a pre-existing API (most of which were just random items).
 I wanted to emulate a clothing store because I wanted it to be very close to the actual use case.
 My solution was using a kaggle dataset of images and adding the rest of the data information manually.

-NextJS had a small learning curve based.
-I don't love how routing works within the new app router with NextJS 13; I felt like I had a million page files open in VSCode.
-I'm sure there's a workaround but I think the issues would just get worse on a larger scale project.
+NextJS had a small learning curve; the folder based routing of NextJS 13 was interesting but it felt a bit cluttered in VSCode.

 ## Future Updates